jag-eagle-technology/GaLOPDevTutorial/step2.md

     ```
     b. update the center property of your map to a new point with the NZTM coordinates you wish to center your map on:
     ```
+        const view = new MapView({
+          map: map,
-    center: new Point({ x: 1795999, y: 5457405, spatialReference: { wkid: 2193 } }),
+          center: new Point({ x: 1795999, y: 5457405, spatialReference: { wkid: 2193 } }), // nztm coordinates
+          zoom: 3, // Zoom level
+          container: "viewDiv", // Div element
+        });

     ```
+    c. update the zoom property of your map to a higher level, e.g. 10

-4. Follow the instructions at https://developers.arcgis.com/javascript/latest/add-a-feature-layer/ to display the following layers:
+4. Follow the instructions at https://developers.arcgis.com/javascript/latest/add-a-feature-layer/ to add a feature layer.
+Adapt the instructions to display the following layers:

 | Description | URL             |
 | ----------- | --------------- |